normai/purpleterms/notes.md

 For reading keyboard input, two questions are to tackle:
-1. For detecting key strokes, there exist multiple functions.
+1. **How exactly can keys be retrieved?**
-    Notably, there is no simple function like `getKey()`, instead only the halfe-done events `e.onkeydown()` and/or `e.onkeyup()'.
+   For detecting key strokes, there exist multiple functions.
-    **How exactly can keys be retrieved?**
+   Notably, there is no simple function like `getKey()`, instead only the halfe-done events `e.onkeydown()` and/or `e.onkeyup()`.

-2. Once a key event is caught, there are numerous ways to identify it's content.
+2. **Which constants can identify the retrieved key?**
-    **Which constants can identify the pressed key?**
+   Once a key event is caught, there are numerous ways to identify it's content.

 For question one, if `e` is a [GlobalEventHandler](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers)